MeowLuu/CSc483_final_project/README.md

 - User Data: Load user data from a JSON file (yelp_academic_dataset_user.json), containing user details.
 - Review Data: Load review data from a JSON file (yelp_academic_dataset_review.json), which includes user-generated reviews on businesses.
 - Each dataset is loaded into Pandas DataFrames, allowing for easy data manipulation and analysis.

+  Please note that all three files are downloadable from the dataset (https://www.yelp.com/dataset), but that only a fraction of the data was used here, as the files exceed 20gb in total.

 2. Data Handling in Chunks